ronaldvlee/discord_morning_bell/README.md

 # discord_morning_bell
-Simple discord bot that rings when market opens
+Simple discord bot that joins your voice channel and rings when market opens then leaves needs ffmpeg